asheesh-986/Iris-Data-Analysis/README.md

 # Iris-Data-Analysis
-Here we analysis and visualize the iris data and build model using Decision Tree algorithm
+Here we analysis and visualize the iris data and build model using  Machine Learning algorithms